Our Passengers

 Care Home rides

 We love working with care homes to give rides out to their residents.
 We usually have a weekly slot and a few different parks that we visit: the Botanical Gardens, Endcliffe Park, the General Cemetery in S11/S10 and Graves and Greenhill parks in S8.
-Care home staff choose which residents ride out with us, and sometimes ride along too as the second passenger depending on support needs.
-Family members also welcome as second passengers.
-As we collect passengers from your door, any new care homes interested in collaborating on regular rides with us needs to be located within a 10 minute cycle of Nuffield Health (S11 8HA) or in Lowedges or Jordanthorpe.
-If you are too far from our bases, then we are happy to offer you ‘park-based sessions’ instead.
+From our Sharrow base we often can bring two bikes together, which usually means it’s an outing with one care home member of staff accompanying three residents.
+Family members are also welcome as passengers.

 This is what Roy of Grange Crescent Residential Care Home had to say about his ride: